LMI Calculator Australia 2026

 Pay LMI upfrontLower total interest paid over loan lifeLarger cash drain at settlementBuyers with cash buffer beyond deposit

-Capitalise into loanPreserves cash at settlementPay interest on LMI for 25–30 yearsMost FHBs (cash usually tight)
+Capitalise into loanPreserves cash at settlementPay interest on LMI for 25 to 30 yearsMost FHBs (cash usually tight)

 Wait + save 20%Zero LMI, smallest loanProperty prices may rise faster than savingsStable price markets only

-The “wait and save” path lost favour during the 2020–2022 property boom — buyers who waited paid significantly more in higher prices than they saved in LMI.
+The "wait and save" path lost favour during the 2020 to 2022 property boom, when buyers who waited paid significantly more in higher prices than they saved in LMI.
 In flatter 2026 markets, the calculus is closer.
 Talk to a broker before deciding.

 LMI for Investment Properties

-Investment property LMI typically costs 20–30% more than owner-occupier LMI for the same LVR.
+Investment property LMI typically costs 20 to 30% more than owner-occupier LMI for the same LVR.
 Some lenders also cap maximum LVR at 90% for investment loans (vs 95% for owner-occupier).

 For deeper detail on rentvesting trade-offs, see our negative gearing guide.
 For the mortgage repayment math on your loan with or without LMI, see our mortgage repayment calculator.